NicosNicolaou16/SampleBlocPatternWithSingleState/README.md

 # Sample Bloc Pattern With Single State

-This project is an application that uses Bloc Architecture Pattern Single State with Dio Network Manager and Drift Database.
+This project is an application that utilizes the BLoC architecture pattern with a single state, Dio for network management, and Drift for local database storage.

 # This Project contains: